Undesirable Biases in NLP: Addressing Challenges of Measurement: Assessing the Validity of Bias Measures

-\section{Assessing the validity of bias measures}
+\section{Assessing the Validity of Bias Measures}

-When designing a bias measure, we also need to assess its construct validity \shortcite<i.e., the extent to which it actually measures the construct we want it to measure; see e.g.,>{borsboom2004concept}.
-If scientists neglect this task of ``validation'', they risk wasting years on trying to improve a measure without much progress: The measure could measure something else than what they mean to, or it could be confounded by other constructs.
-Especially for a concept as complex as model bias, the validity of a measure is not self-evident and, indeed, critical studies of some existing bias measures have shown many validity issues that threaten their usefulness \shortcite[i.a.]{gonen_lipstick_2019,ethayarajh_understanding_2019,blodgett_language_2020,blodgett_stereotyping_2021,goldfarb-tarrant_intrinsic_2021}.
+When designing a bias measure, another way of testing the quality of one's bias measurement tool (besides assessing its reliability) is assessing its construct validity -- the extent to which the measure actually assesses the construct we want it to assess \shortcite<see e.g.,>{borsboom_concept_2004}.
+If scientists neglect this task of ``validation'', they risk wasting years on trying to improve a measure without much progress: The measure could assess something else than what they mean to, or it could be confounded by other constructs.
+Especially for a concept as complex as model bias, the validity of a measure is not self-evident and, indeed, critical studies of some existing bias measures have revealed many validity issues that threaten their usefulness \shortcite[i.a.]{blodgett_language_2020,blodgett_stereotyping_2021,ethayarajh_understanding_2019,goldfarb-tarrant_intrinsic_2021,gonen_lipstick_2019}.

-Existing strategies for testing the validity of bias measures include, for example, assessing whether operationalizations are consistent with the underlying theory \shortcite{blodgett_stereotyping_2021} --- or conversely ``do not make sense'' --- or testing whether slight variations to the operationalizations that should not matter, lead to different outcomes \shortcite{ethayarajh_understanding_2019,zhang_robustness_2020}.
-Another global proof of concept would be to see whether a bias measure assigns higher bias scores to a language model designed to be more biased than it does to regular models.
+Existing strategies for testing the validity of bias measures include, for example, assessing whether operationalizations are consistent with the underlying theory \shortcite{blodgett_stereotyping_2021} --- or conversely ``do not make sense'' --- or testing whether slight variations to the operationalizations that should not matter, lead to different conclusions about a model's bias \shortcite{ethayarajh_understanding_2019,sedoc_role_2019,zhang_robustness_2020}.
+Another test of construct validity could be to see whether a bias measure assigns higher bias scores to a model that was designed to be more biased than it does to regular models.

-More promising approaches than such global considerations of construct validity are, in our opinion, validity evaluations inspired by its several different subcomponents.
+More promising than such overall assessments of construct validity are, in our opinion, validity evaluations inspired by its several different subcomponents.
 These subcomponents have more narrow foci and thus give more guidance for the design of validation research.
-While not all of them apply to bias measures in NLP, we will discuss three forms of construct validity that we believe do apply: (1) convergent validity, (2) divergent validity, and (3) content validity.
+While in our view not all of them apply to bias measures in NLP, we will discuss three forms of construct validity that we believe do apply: convergent validity (Section \ref{subsec:convergent-validity}), divergent validity (\ref{subsec:divergent_validity}), and content validity (\ref{subsec:content_validity}).
+Table \ref{tab:overview-validity} provides an overview of these forms of construct validity.
+Subsequently, we will briefly discuss other popular subcomponents of validity and describe why we chose not to include them in the paper.

-\subsection{Convergent validity}
+\subsection{Convergent Validity}